marcote/Roslyn-demo-code/README.md

 - EmptyCatchCodeFix.Demo :
 	-  Code Fix for empty catch clauses.
 The fix adds a throw into to empty block

-Solution were made using Visual Studio 14 CTP.
-Roslyn is under heavy development, API used in the sample code are likely to change ;)
+Solutions were made using Visual Studio 14 CTP.
+Roslyn is under heavy development, APIs used in the sample code are likely to change ;)

 Have fun!